 Check out my story highlight called lettuce and you can watch how I go from inedible lettuce stalks to having lettuce on tap forever in just 28 days.

-Here’s some herbs that do really well on the windowsill.
+Here are some herbs that do really well in a window box garden.

-Notice there are several herbs not on this list like cilantro and oregano.
-I have tried to go several of these on my windowsill and failed.
-They don’t do super will in small pots indoors.
+Notice there are several herbs not on this list, like cilantro and oregano.
+I have tried to grow several of these in my herb garden window box and failed.
+They don’t do super well in small pots indoors.

 Plants like basil will let you know when they’re thirsty.
-They start to wilt, then you water and they perk right back up!
-The pots don’t need to be too big, just make sure that they have drainage.
+They start to wilt, then you water them, and they perk right back up!
+The pots don’t need to be too big; just make sure that they have drainage.

-You can regrow a lot of other scraps, but I find that these work best for the windowsill!
-I’ve heard that you can grow lemons from lemon seeds, but I’m not sure if the fruit.
-I know that growing a plant from the avocado plant is popular, but I’ve heard that they won’t bear fruit.
+You can regrow a lot of other scraps, but I find that these work best for the window box planters!
+I’ve heard that you can grow lemons from lemon seeds, but I’m not sure if the fruit will grow.
+I know that growing a plant from the avocado pit is popular, but I’ve heard that it won’t bear fruit.

 When regrowing scraps, you need to first start them in a cup of water.
 Make sure that the cup of water is changed every day or every other day.